rinigus/osmscout-server/scripts/import/README.md

 ### On every import

-* Increase URL id for libosmscout, geocoder-nlp (and if needed for others) in prepare_distribution.py
+* Increase URL id for libosmscout, geocoder-nlp, and others in `prepare_distribution.py`

 * Check that bucket_name is correct

-* [TODO: Add Valhalla and Mapnik global instructions]
+* If coastlines have to be updated, see corresponding instructions below and run them before the next instruction.

-* Run ./import_master.sh
+* Run `./import_master.sh`

 ### On backend upgrade